 The Chicago Police Department released dash cam video of the Laquan McDonald shooting.
 Although most dash camera video recordings include an audio track, this did not.
 Concerned citizens believed that the audio portion of the video recording was intentionally deleted or altered.
 We previously explored why there could be an …Read More

 Traditionally, a chain of custody is established between all parties when handling video forensic evidence.
-Most of the time, the chain of custody process is easily established and agreed on when bringing in a forensic expert to authenticate or clarify and enhance the video evidence.
+Most of the time, the chain of custody process is easily established and agreed upon when bringing in a forensic expert to authenticate or clarify and enhance the video evidence.
 This is a blog post …Read More

-Digital audio and video is recorded and stored in electronic equipment.
+Digital audio and video are recorded and stored in electronic equipment.
 If the audio or video is needed in court, the original device that created the recording must be identified and kept in a chain of custody.
 The only exception is when both parties involved in the litigation agree that …Read More